cbolisetti/multiappfracflow/doc/content/multiapp_fracture_flow_PorousFlow_3D.md

 	style=width:70%;margin:auto;padding-top:2.5%;
 	id=fracture_only_aperture_changing_T_out
 	caption=Temperature at the production point in the case where there is no matrix.
 The legend's numbers indicate the size of elements used in the simulation.
 Dotted lines: before production commences.
 Dot: production commences.
 Solid lines: during production.

+!media media/fracture_only_aperture_changing_T_2hrs.png
+	style=width:70%;margin:auto;padding-top:2.5%;
+	id=fracture_only_aperture_changing_T_2hrs
+	caption=Temperature at the production point 2 hours after injection commences, in the case where there is no matrix, for meshes with different-sized elements.
+A straightforward error analysis is not possible because each simulation takes different time-steps.

 Some animations are shown in [orbit_T] and [orbit_aperture].
 One month is simulated, but steady state is rapidly approached within the first few hours of simulation.
 The cold injectate invades most of the fracture network: hot pockets of fluid only remain at the tops of some fractures, due to buoyancy.